Exalt the Universal King of Glory!

 Christ the universal king is a role model to all kings, rulers, presidents, decision makers, and leaders.
 He cares, loves and lives in peace with his people.
 He does not rule with iron fists, military might, or financial strength.
 He is a good Shepherd, a just judge and a compassionate king.
 He is the only king who treats us as his brothers, sisters and, friends.

-Christ our universal king is divine, yet he shares in our humanity, while allowing us to share in his kingly and priestly nature (Rev 1, 6; ITh.
-2, 12).
+Christ our universal king is divine, yet he shares in our humanity, and allows us to share in his kingly and priestly nature (Rev 1:6; I Th 2:12).
 He is ever close, and no special protocols are required to reach him.
-No human ruler, king or even president can be compared to Christ our universal king.
-None!
-Brethren, let us therefore celebrate because: The Lord comes to rule us, his people with fairness.
-He will reign forever and will give his people the gift of peace
+So, brethren, let us celebrate because: The Lord comes to rule his people with fairness.
+He will reign forever and will give his people the gift of peace.

 Peace be with you!